Alluxio/alluxio/docs/en/api/POSIX-API.md

 If the application is data heavy, `Fuse.read` or `Fuse.write` may consume most of the clock time.
 Fuse metrics help us to narrow down the performance investigation target.

-If `Fuse.read` consumes most of the clock time, enables the `alluxio.user.block.read.metrics.enabled=true` and `Client.BlockReadChunkRemote` will be recorded.
+If `Fuse.read` consumes most of the clock time, enables the Alluxio property `alluxio.user.block.read.metrics.enabled=true` and Alluxio metric `Client.BlockReadChunkRemote` will be recorded.
 This metric shows the duration statistics of reading data from remote workers via gRPC.

-If the application spent relatively long time in RPC calls, try enlarging the client pool sizes based on the workload.
+If the application spends relatively long time in RPC calls, try enlarging the client pool sizes Alluxio properties based on the workload.
 ```
 # How many concurrent gRPC threads allowed to communicate from client to worker for data operations
 alluxio.user.block.worker.client.pool.max